mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 *  Use QwikLabs to create a temporary Google Cloud Account

-*  Use that accout to start DataLabs  (with some data)
+*  Use that account to start DataLab (with some data)

 *  Run the DataLab to see Machine Learning via Google Cloud